YounesRahimi/react-remote-job/README.md

 # Remote-React
-A Zero to Hero Course to Get a React Remote Job!
+A Zero-to-Hero Guide to Getting a React Remote Job!